Tag Archives: MR9

 If you commonly refer to the firm by another name or an abbreviation, include that alias in the a/k/a (Also Known As) field.
 When looking up the firm, you can search by the alias instead of the firm name.
 In search results, the alias will appear in parentheses after the firm name.

-If you have information about a firm that users should know when scheduling or invoicing jobs, enter those notes in the Warning field.
-This information appears in red under Firm Warning in ordering clients and parties in jobs, cases, and in the Invoice panel in Turn In.
+If you have information about a firm that users should know when scheduling or invoicing orders, enter those notes in the Warning field.
+This information appears in red under Firm Warning in ordering clients and parties in orders, parts, and in the Invoice panel in Turn In.

-If a firm is no longer scheduling jobs with you and you do not need to contact them anymore, you can deactivate their listing instead of deleting it so you retain all of your historical data about the firm but they will no longer appear in searches for active firms anymore.
+If a firm is no longer requesting services from you and you do not need to contact them anymore, you can deactivate their listing instead of deleting it so you retain all of your historical data about the firm but they will no longer appear in searches for active firms anymore.
 You can also deactivate all their contacts at the same time, if desired.

 Additional information